billgarrison/SORelativeDateTransformer/README.markdown

 ## Localization ##

 The accompanying bundle, `SORelativeDateTransformer.bundle`, provides localizations for the date component names and their plural forms.
-Included are localization files for English, French, German, and Spanish.
+Included are localization files for English, French, German, Spanish, and Dutch.

 The localization files also contains an NSString format template for expressing relative past and future dates.